 A completed sign-up form signals that your customer wants to hear more from you.
 A completed checkout form means they liked what you had to say.

-#1 Could your brand get farther with better sign-up forms?
+#1 Could your brand get further with better sign-up forms?

 The short answer is yes.